SUMMER 2025 APPLICATIONS ARE CLOSED. JOIN OUR INTEREST LIST FOR 2026 UPDATES.

 We believe that meaningful exploration of identity and community is best fostered in intimate settings where students can engage deeply with one another and the ideas at hand.

 To support this kind of learning, ELS admits a limited number of students.
 Admission is selective.
+The 2025 ELS cohort had less than a 15% acceptance rate.

 Who supervises the students?